 Campus Safety & Security can provide transportation to the emergency room without with disclosure as to why you are seeking treatment.
 At the emergency you will receive a rape examination to collect evidence and be given the necessary medical treatment.
-You will also have the option of meeting a CAVA (Citizens Against Violent Acts, 9-386-3777) counselor or contacting a Clarkson University counselor to serve as an advocate.
+You will also have the option of meeting a Renewal House advocate and SANE (Sexual Assault Nurse Examiner) or contact a Clarkson University counselor to serve as an advocate.

 If you decide not to contact the police or to forgo a rape exam, you may go to the Student Health Center to be checked, during regular business hours.
 You may have injuries of which you are unaware.
 You may want to discuss pregnancy and sexually transmitted diseases with a medical professional.

 If the assailant is a Clarkson University student, you may wish to report the incident for action through the University's judicial process.
 An Officer can assist you in contacting the appropriate Dean of Students staff member.
 You may choose to request University intervention, in conjunction with, a criminal investigation by the Police, or instead of it.